NorthForge3D/Northforge3D-Trident/README.md

 The final **NorthForge3D Deuce** will be:

 - Larger and fully enclosed
-- Built on a custom extrusion frame
+- Built on a larger extrusion frame
 - Outfitted with production-grade electronics
 - Running refined dual-gantry mechanisms
 - Built with collision-resistant logic and robust safety considerations
 - Equipped with custom motors, pulleys, and motion components
 - Designed with full internal lighting and service access paths

-The Trident exists to **perfect the motion, firmware, and mechanical fundamentals** before we commit them to the Deuce.
+The Trident mod exists to **perfect the motion, firmware, and mechanical fundamentals** before we commit them to the Deuce.

+We've decided to use this printer to show you - how to build a printer that will outdo any printer you can buy off the shelf.
+You build it, you understand it, you can break it and fix it... it's what we do and you should to.

+A printer you build is your own.
+A Voron you build is better, faster, and more precise than your Bambu, any day of the week (sorry Bambu fan boys/girls)

 ---